flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

         There are some important reasons why you shouldn't normally clear a discontinuity:

         - Narrow turn radii between the two waypoints, where the discontinuity is present, which could not realistically be flown by the plane
-        - Understanding the different [leg types](leg-types.md) and if they are compatible to be connected together
-        - Even if the waypoints form a direct line, it's not completely safe to remove a discontinuity unless you understand the above points
+        - Different [leg types](leg-types.md), which are not compatible to be connected together Even if the waypoints form a direct line, it's not completely safe to remove a discontinuity unless you understand the above points

     This is a small problem with our current implementation.
 It will be corrected when we update to version 2 (fms-v2) of our implementation, which contains an even better simulation of the Honeywell FMS.